1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 Ye Olde Trip to Jersualem, Nottingham

 But that’s not the only connection this centuries-old inn has to the spiritual realm.
 If you head up into the Rock Lounge on the second floor, you’ll see a glass case with a galleon inside that looks like it needs a bit of a clean.
-Legend has it, this was a gift from a travelling sailor and hung downstairs in the ship for many years, collecting a ridiculous amount of dust.
+However, don’t be tempted!
+Legend has it, whoever touches the cursed ship meets an untimely end.

 A flint-fronted pub with resident ghosts